 Sidekicks was the first Asian-American show made for and aired on cable television.
 It co-starred Ernie Reyes, Jr. as Ernie Lee, the Last Electric Knight, and Gil Gerard as Sergeant Jake Rizzo.
-It aired between 26 September, 1986 till 13 June, 1987.
+It aired from 26 September 1986 till 13 June 1987.
 Disney would revisit the formula of Asian kid who masters martial arts with the training of an elder with their Brenda Song film, Wendy Wu: Homecoming Warrior (2008).

 VANISHING SON (1995)

 Vanishing Son was the first Asian-American show made for syndication.
-It ran from 16 January, following the airing of four Vanishing Son TV movies in 1994.
+It ran from 16 January, following the airing of four Vanishing Son television movies in 1994.
 Hunky star Russell Wong played a foreigner – in this case a fugitive Chinese musician named Jian-Wa Chang.
-It was cancelled after thirteen episodes.
+It was canceled after thirteen episodes.

 ALL-AMERICAN GIRL (1994-1995)

 All-American Girl starred actress/comedian Margaret Cho and depicted her as and her family in TV’s second Asian-American sitcom.
-It’s notable for being the first American TV show with an entirely Asian starring-cast (rounded out by Amy Hill, B.D.
+It’s notable for being the first American television show with an entirely Asian starring cast (rounded out by Amy Hill, B.D.
 Wong, Clyde Kusatsu, J.B.
 Quon, and Jodi Long).
 It was also the first TV series to star an American-born Asian actually playing an American-born Asian rather than an Asian-born foreigner — a fact underlined by the series’s title.
 Nonetheless, an “Asian Consultant” was hired to teach the Korean-American star of the semi-autobiographical show how to “act more Asian.”
-It ran for nineteen episodes between 14 September, 1994 and 15 March, 1995.
+It ran for nineteen episodes between 14 September 1994 and 15 March 1995.